robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 Save the version of the *index.js* file you want to use.

+## Try it Out

-Of course, you'll now need to use the *qewd-monitor-adminui* application to stop the Worker processes, to ensure that this new back-end handler method is available to you when needed.
+You'll first need to use the *qewd-monitor-adminui* application to stop the Worker processes, to ensure that this new back-end handler method is available to you when needed.

 To summarise, [see here](https://github.com/robtweed/qewd-microservices-examples/tree/master/src/windows-iris-crud/stage_19) to confirm what your application's folder layout and files should look like at this stage of this tutorial.
-Note that the Cach&eacute;/IRIS version of the *personsSummary* handler has been named *index.js.class*.
+Note that in this repository, the Cach&eacute;/IRIS version of the *personsSummary* handler has been named *index.js.class*.
 If you want to use it, make sure you rename it to *index.js*

 Try it out by clicking the browser's *refresh* button and logging in.
 Hopefully, this time you'll not get that red *toastr* error, but now you'll see that the Summary Card contains a table that tells